 It is with some trepidation that I’m announcing that we’re ready for the first term of kindergarten to begin in just over a month…..eep.

-I’ll also admit that I am not a Charlotte Mason expert by any stretch of the imagination.
-I even hesitated adding her name to the title of this post because I don’t know that all of my choices here fit her teaching principles 100%.
-But she was the impetus for me making this and I’m trying to stick to living books as much as possible (or at least, my understanding of what living books are), so I decided to cite her as my inspiration.
+I’ll readily admit that I am not a Charlotte Mason expert by any stretch of the imagination.
+I even hesitated adding her name to the title of this post.
+But she was the impetus for me making this, and I’m trying to stick to living books as much as possible (or at least, my understanding of what living books are), so I decided to cite her as my inspiration.
 The use of living books is also why this curriculum looks dramatically different than most others you’ll see.

 Notes and Resources

 - The Jesus Storybook Bible (this is my favorite children’s Bible, hands down.)

 - Children of God Storybook Bible (this one was recently suggested by a blogger and I thought it was beautiful when we picked it up from the library, so I thought we might try it.)

 We also do verse memorization, which isn’t listed on the schedule but is worth mentioning.
 We work on this every morning during breakfast using the Simply Charlotte Mason Scripture Memory System (free).

 - Stories of Great Americans for Little Americans (free on Kindle)

 - How Ben Franklin Stole the Lightning (we’re going to get this one from the library for the two weeks that we need it)